feature-engine/feature_engine/README.md

 ### References

-Many of the engineering and encoding functionalities are inspired from this [series of articles from the 2009 KDD Competition](http://www.mtome.com/Publications/CiML/CiML-v3-book.pdf).
+Many of the engineering and encoding functionalities are inspired by this [series of articles from the 2009 KDD Competition](http://www.mtome.com/Publications/CiML/CiML-v3-book.pdf).

-To learn more about the rationale, functionality, pros, and cons of each imputer, encoder, and transformer, refer to the [Feature Engineering for Machine Learning, Online Course](https://www.udemy.com/feature-engineering-for-machine-learning/?couponCode=FEATENGREPO)
+To learn more about the rationale, functionality, pros and cons of each imputer, encoder, and transformer, refer to the [Feature Engineering for Machine Learning, Online Course](https://www.udemy.com/feature-engineering-for-machine-learning/?couponCode=FEATENGREPO)

 For a summary of the methods check this [presentation](https://speakerdeck.com/solegalli/engineering-and-selecting-features-for-machine-learning) and this [article](https://www.trainindata.com/post/feature-engineering-comprehensive-overview)